 - Museo Nacional de Historia Castillo de Chapultepec (the only castle in Latin America)

-- Palacio de Bellas Artes (majestic art nouveau palace with murals by Diego Rivera, David Alfaro Siqueiros and José Clemente Orozco)
+- Palacio de Bellas Artes (majestic art nouveau palace with murals by D. Rivera, D. Alfaro Siqueiros & J. C. Orozco)

 - Museo Universitario de Arte Contemporáneo (inside the university city complex)